Streusel Topped Rhubarb Bars

 - Alternatively, you can simply grease the pan.

-- Make the crust using cold butter, press onto the bottom of the pan, and bake.
+- Make the crust using cold butter, press it onto the bottom of the pan, and bake.

-- Bake as directed, and watch for the filling to bubble indicating the bars are done.
+- Bake as directed, and watch for the filling to bubble indicating this rhubarb bars recipe is done.

 Rhubarb Bars won’t freeze especially well since the filling is moist.
 As they defrost, the streusel topping will absorb some of the moisture, so the quality will definitely suffer after freezing.
 That said, if you love these so much and some softening of the crumble doesn’t bother you, go for it!

 They can be kept in a sealed container at room temperature for the first day.
-Since they will soften as they sit, it’s best to move them to the refrigerator after that.
-They’ll keep well in the fridge up to 3 days.
+Since crumble bars will soften as they sit, it’s best to move them to the refrigerator after that.
+They’ll keep well in the fridge for up to 3 days.

 The best time to harvest is spring to early summer.
 Look for firm stalks with shiny skin, and without blemishes.